anee/anee/readme.md

 Reporting bugs
 ---------------

-If something is wrong, use support form in application or if you think that it's bug you can report issue on [Github](https://github.com/ldrahnik/anee/issues).
+If something is wrong, use support form in application or if you think that it's bug you can report issue [here](https://github.com/ldrahnik/anee/issues) or if you know how fix it you should send [pull request](https://github.com/ldrahnik/anee/pulls).